-- adult digital content sold via Internet Electronic Delivery, - amounts that do not represent bona fide sales of goods or services (or, if applicable, amounts that do not represent bona fide charitable contributions made) at the Merchant's Establishments, - amounts that do not represent bona fide, direct sales by the Merchant's Establishments to Cardmembers made in the ordinary course of their business, - amounts that represent repayment of a cash advance including, but not limited to, payday loans, pawn loans or payday advances, - cash or cash equivalent; for example, purchases of gold, silver, platinum and palladium bullion and/or bars (collectible coins and jewelry are not prohibited), or virtual currencies that can be exchanged for real currency (loyalty program currencies are not prohibited), - · Charges that the Cardmember has not specifically approved, - costs or fees over the normal price of goods/services (plus applicable taxes) that the Cardmember has not specifically approved, - damages, losses, penalties, or fines of any kind, - gambling services (including online gambling), gambling chips, or gambling credits; or lottery tickets, - unlawful/illegal activities, fraudulent business transactions, or when providing the goods or services is unlawful/illegal (e.g., unlawful/illegal online internet sales of prescription medications or controlled substances; sales of any goods that infringe the rights of a Rights-holder under laws applicable to us, you, or the Cardmember), - overdue amounts, or amounts covering returned, previously dishonored, or stop-payment checks, - · sales made by third parties or Entities conducting business in other industries, or - other items of which we notify the Merchant.
+- Any Transactions in the Prohibited Business Types set forth in Section 10.2, "Prohibited and Restricted Merchants", - any Transactions in the Restricted Business Types (e.g., online adult entertainment, cash or cash equivalent, virtual currencies, gambling) set forth in Section 10.2, "Prohibited and Restricted Merchants", except as otherwise provided in Section 10.2, "Prohibited and Restricted Merchants", - amounts that do not represent bona fide sales of goods or services (or, if applicable, amounts that do not represent bona fide charitable contributions made) at the Merchant's Establishments. - amounts that do not represent bona fide, direct sales by the Merchant's Establishments to Cardmembers made in the ordinary course of their business, - amounts that represent repayment of a cash advance including, but not limited to, payday loans, pawn loans or payday advances, - Charges that the Cardmember has not specifically approved. - costs or fees over the normal price of goods/services (plus applicable taxes) that the Cardmember has not specifically approved, - damages, losses, penalties, or fines of any kind, - unlawful/illegal activities, fraudulent business transactions, or when providing the goods or services is unlawful/illegal (e.g., unlawful/illegal online internet sales of prescription medications or controlled substances; sales of any goods that infringe the rights of a Rights-holder under laws applicable to us, you, or the Cardmember), - overdue amounts, or amounts covering returned, previously dishonored, or stop-payment checks. - sales made by third parties, sales for goods and/or services provided by third parties, or Entities conducting business in other industries, or - · other items of which we notify the Merchant.